Have you ever set up your RV and noticed the constant swaying or wobbling as soon as you start walking around?

 Double stabilizers are incredibly convenient and easy to set up.
 They have legs on both sides, so if you’re in need of a quick and easy way to stabilize your RV these will do the trick.

-Each leg comes down simultaneously to save you some time and are available in both manual and electric varieties (however, the electric set up is what we’d recommend).
-Electric, full width double stabilizers can do the job of stabilizing your rig with the push of one button.
+Each leg comes down simultaneously to save you some time and is available in both manual and electric varieties (however, the electric setup is what we’d recommend).
+Electric, full-width double stabilizers can do the job of stabilizing your rig with the push of one button.

 10. Universal Stabilizers